 And you can clearly see this in the experiences they sell to local residents via the online shop we created for them.
 These include the usual suspects such as gourmet F&B experiences and spa treatments, but also a few very unique treats like Yoga or Pilates masterclasses, Mindfulness courses and Kids Club day passes.
 Absolutely perfect for making new friends in a new place.

 Now, going back to our expats' friends, scattered all around the world...
 We didn't think of this when we set out to build Hotel Treats, but it seems the platform is very often used to buy gifts for friends and family members living in far-flung places.

 Buying and sending a physical gift for someone living abroad is the stuff nightmares are made of.
 I do it all the time, but it still beats me how to ensure the ribbon stays curly and the bow sufficiently fluffed, instead of becoming a squashed mess in transport.

-But imagine you can easily buy a gift voucher online in a luxury hotel close to where they live?
+But imagine if you could easily buy a gift voucher online in a luxury hotel close to where your nearest & dearest live?
 Perhaps a round of golf?
-A flower arranging workshop?
+A spa treatment?
 An extra special gourmet dinner for two?
 These can be easily mailed directly from the hotel to the lucky recipient or emailed to them on a pre-selected date so you never forget their birthday (extra handy for last-minute shopping too...).

 It's one of those use cases we didn't think about, but it now seems so obvious.
-You could say the platform is a gift that keeps on giving.
+It's a gift that keeps on giving.